 We all experience stress at some point in our lives, and how you choose to handle it can make all the difference.
 Stress is the body’s normal response to an initial trigger that causes you to feel anxious or concerned, but this feeling tends to fade quickly.
 However, chronic stress can tell a much different story.

 If you are constantly feeling emotional pressure for a prolonged period of time, it can have many negative health effects related to heart disease, sleep problems, mental health issues, and more.
-The best way to prevent against this persistent strain on your mind and body is to find appropriate ways to de-stress, and make them a habit in your everyday lifestyle.
+The best way to prevent against this persistent strain on your mind and body is to find a natural way to de-stress, and make them a habit in your everyday lifestyle.

 Leading Causes of Stress